Aman-Mittal/Aman-Mittal/README.md

 ---

-⭐ *Open source is about trust, reviews, and long-term impact.*
+⭐ *Open source is built on trust, reviews, and long-term impact.*